Wills, Trusts & Probate

 How long do I have to file a trust contest in Riverside County?

-How can I protect my rights as a beneficiary during a trust contest?
+How can I protect my rights during trust administration?